webstalt/webstalt/README.md

 #### Thanks for stopping by!

 - 🔭 I've been developing videoconferences and social network using React.js and webRTC,
-- 🌱 Currently diving deeper in Solidity through the Frontend masters,
+- 🌱 Currently I'm a Frontend developer, inspired by metaverses, participate in hackathons on this topic,
 - ⚡ Created the [development in the metaverse](https://skills.maff.io/metaverse) course (in russian)